athetosis/SchedulerAPI/README.md

 # Project has not been updated since Spigot 1.8; No guarantees that it'll work with new versions!

+# Confirmed to not work with Spigot 1.13 or higher!

 An API dealing with the non-user-friendliness of the Bukkit API's Scheduler component.

 <b>To Use:</b> Copy/Paste the contents of the SchedulerAPI.java into a new class called SchedulerAPI in your bukkit plugin.